kermit4/multisource_udp_uploader.rs/README.md

+This repo is only to demonstrate my Rust skill level.
+The code isn't very useful (unless you're curious about a simple network streaming flow control algorithm.)

 I'm now attempting to use more Rust features and development tools than necessary, as it was working after 8 hours and full featured after 14.